Business Leaders Must Understand Web Marketing

 All the answers and more will be found in the coming chapters of this book.

-After you learn more about web marketing and develop your web marketing strategies you can ask the following questions:
+After you learn more about strategic digital marketing and develop your strategic digital marketing strategies you can ask the following questions:

 - What percent of total revenue can be generated from the website and Internet marketing?